 Washington would rally the troops and organized a new line, which slowed the British advance until the rest of the army was in the field.
 The arriving units formed a main line of defense behind the West Ravine.

 General Henry Knox and General Nathanael Greene brought up their artillery.
 In response, General Henry Clinton brought up his own artillery pieces, and they began to fire back and forth in one of the most intense artillery exchanges of the war.
 The soldiers fought in extremely close quarters throughout the entire day.

 Many would drop dead due to the extreme heat, but the American lines did not break like they had in the past.
 A last British push forced Washington to fall back.

 Washington fell back to his last line.
 He could not have chosen a better piece of ground.

-Here he was perched on the high ground which made it difficult to attack and behind him was a small forest which allowed the Americans to maneuver undetected by the British.
+Here, he was perched on the high ground, which made it difficult to attack, and behind him was a small forest that allowed the Americans to maneuver undetected by the British.